 - Take it easy.
 Rest when possible.
 Try to keep everything that you and your baby might need within reach.
 For the first couple of weeks, avoid lifting anything heavier than your baby.

 - Seek pain relief.
-Your health care provider might recommend a heating pad, ibuprofen (Advil, Motrin IB, others), acetaminophen (Tylenol, others) or other medications to relieve pain.
+To soothe incision soreness, your health care provider might recommend a heating pad, ibuprofen (Advil, Motrin IB, others), acetaminophen (Tylenol, others) or other medications to relieve pain.
 Most pain relief medications are safe for breast-feeding women.

 Look for signs of infection

 Check your C-section incision for signs of infection.
 Contact your health care provider if your incision is red, swollen or leaking discharge.

 Experiment with breast-feeding positions